mikrotik-user/IPSec-IKE-v2-auto-script/README.md

 2. "Create-Client" is used to create client and client's certificate on mikrotik router.
 3. "Create-client (client side)" is used on client side mikrotik to create peer.
 4. "Remove-client (client side)" is used on client side mikrotik to remove peer.
-5. "mikrotik-to-strongswan" is used on client side mikrotik to create peer working with strongswan IPSec ikev2 server (https://github.com/hwdsl2/setup-ipsec-vpn)
+5. "Mikrotik-to-Strongswan" is used on client side mikrotik to create peer working with strongswan IPSec ikev2 server (https://github.com/hwdsl2/setup-ipsec-vpn)
+6. "Mikrotik-to-Strongswan.rsc" (with extention .rsc) is identical to "Mikrotik-to-Strongswan".
+The difference is that this script can be imported using CLI.

+HOW TO...

+How to setup strongswan client on mikrotik router.
+1. Download "Mikrotik-to-Strongswan.rsc" on your mikrotik router (and optionally rename it to "createPeer.rsc")
+    /tool fetch url="https://raw.githubusercontent.com/mikrotik-user/IPSec-IKE-v2-auto-script/main/mikrotik-to-strongswan.rsc" mode=https dst-path=createPeer.rsc
+    Also you may download file manually and upload it to router.
+2. Import script
+    /import createPeer.rsc
+    You may also copy content of page https://raw.githubusercontent.com/mikrotik-user/IPSec-IKE-v2-auto-script/main/mikrotik-to-strongswan.rsc and paste to newly   created     script using GUI.
+3. Edit script to modify the first three variables.
+These are:
+:local CertFile "vpnclient.p12"    - holds name of your client's certificate :local Password "passphrase"       - holds passphrase of your certificate file to import :local ServerAddress "11.22.33.44" - IP address of strongswan server
+4. Run script.
+     /system script run createPeer
+     Or you may run it using GUI
+5. Script creates new peer and a new rollback script named "removePeer".
+You can use it to rollback modifications made by "createPeer"

 How does it work.